 Calgary, located in the province of Alberta, is the third-largest city in Canada.
 The city is known as an economic center of the energy, financial services, film and television, tourism, technology, and retail industries.

-If you’re interested in visiting Calgary and exploring it via e-bike, this article will answer any questions you may have, and will help you plan your trip!
+If you’re interested in visiting Calgary by electric bike, this article will answer any questions you may have and will help you plan your trip!

 E-biking rules in Calgary

 In Calgary, e-bikes are legal everywhere that traditional bicycles are allowed!
 This means that e-bike riders must obey traffic and road laws accordingly.
 You can learn more about Calgary’s cycling laws, signage, and road markings on the city’s website here.

 In Alberta, e-bikes are referred to as “power bicycles”.
 Here are the province’s rules on what classifies as an e-bike:

 - Vehicle must not have a motor output exceeding 500W

 - Cannot travel faster than 32 km/h (20 mph)